You are here

 Open-Access publication of dissertations is desirable as it allows free access to current research to anyone who may have an interest - other researchers and fellow students as well as the public at large.
 However, besides the higher cost to the author to choose this option (see the Publishing Agreementand the Thesis Manual for details), and a loss of potential royalties, open-access publication may not be to the author's advantage under certain situations.
 Some journals and publishing houses will not publish material from a document that has been displayed open-access since they claim that the content has already been published.
+In addition, as the dissertation ultimately will be made available online through the UIC library, there is little need to pay the extra cost of having it made available on another website.
 Another concern is the use of previously published work in the dissertation, and the permissions needed to now display that work as open-access.

 Students will need to review the circumstances and make their own decisions.
 It would be wise to seek council with your advisor and others in your discipline.
 While there are many positive reasons to allow open-access publication, there are also reasons that choice may not be best for your immediate and future goals.

 - Survey of Earned Doctorates

 - see also the Exams and Defense section